 ‘AWÂM - عوام

-The class of a community, who have no profound knowledge.
-One who is unlettered.
-In tasawwuf, one who could not reach complete haqiqah, and not learn the profound haqiqahs of Tawhîd.
+A class of community that does not have profound knowledge.
+An unlettered person.
+In tasawwuf, one who could not reach complete haqiqah and not learn the profound haqiqahs of Tawhîd.

 There are differences between the ‘awâm of an Islamic community and the ‘awâm of a fitnah community.
-For in the Islamic community, most of the conversations are about religion and the âkhirah, and the understanding of goodness and badness is according to the injunctions of the Sharî’ah, and community inculcates virtues like the sense of responsibility and religious zeal.
+For in the Islamic community, most of the conversations are about religion and the âkhirah, the understanding of goodness and badness is according to the laws of the Sharî’ah and community inculcates virtues like the sense of responsibility and religious zeal.
 For example, concerning the abode of Islam that is the Islamic community:

 “In the Abode of Islam, the environment gives the instruction of the abbreviated meanings of those sacred words to the people of Islam through the language of being.
 The conversations of people of Islam about Islamic traditions and Islamic history and all the shaâ’er of Islam and all the pillars of Islam, continuously instil into the people of îmân the concise meanings of those blessed words.
 In this country, besides the places of ‘ibâdah and the madrasas, even the gravestones in the graveyards are like teachers instilling those sacred meanings in the people of îmân and recalling them to them.”
 The Letters (507)